akarazhev/crypto-scout-test/README.md

 Production-ready test support library for the `crypto-scout` ecosystem.
 It provides:

-- Bybit mock data fixtures accessible via a tiny Java API.
+- Mock data fixtures (Bybit, CoinMarketCap, crypto-scout internal) accessible via a typed Java API.
-- A Podman Compose manager to spin up and tear down TimescaleDB (PostgreSQL) and RabbitMQ (Streams) services for integration tests.
+- A Podman Compose manager to spin up and tear down TimescaleDB (PostgreSQL) and RabbitMQ (Streams + AMQP) services for integration tests.

 Use this library as a `test`-scope dependency to enable deterministic market data samples and a reproducible database